🇩🇪

 02

-Germany has a very high density of Vietnamese, Thai, and Middle Eastern restaurants in almost every town above 30,000 people.
+Germany has a high density of Vietnamese, Thai, and Middle Eastern restaurants in almost every town above 30,000 people.
 Vietnamese pho with tofu and rice-based dishes are straightforward to order vegan.
-Falafel kebab shops are ubiquitous — a falafel döner with salad, without yogurt sauce, is one of the most reliable quick vegan meals in the country.
-In any larger city, dedicated vegan and vegan-friendly restaurants are also abundant, particularly in university districts and inner-city neighbourhoods.
+Falafel kebab shops are ubiquitous: a falafel döner with salad and without yogurt sauce is one of the most reliable quick vegan meals in the country.
+Dedicated vegan and vegan-friendly restaurants are abundant in city centres, particularly in university districts.

 03